 *There is a full recipe card at the bottom of the post with exact ingredients and instructions.*

 I do not add anything other than the standard ingredients.
 I see others may add a little honey here and a little oil there but I genuinely wouldn't fiddle with the flavour that these simple ingredients below bring to the yeasty party.

-- Strong White Flour – I use standard strong white flour.
+- 600 grams - (21 oz) Strong White Flour - I use standard strong white flour.
 You could use gluten free white bread flour to make it a gluten-free loaf.

-- Sugar – I use granulated or caster sugar
+- 1 tsp Sugar - I use granulated or caster sugar

 - Yeast - Fast Action Dried Yeast- this is the easiest form of dried yeast to use.

 - Add the bread flour to your large mixing bowl or free standing mixer.
 I then add the salt on one side of the bowl and the yeast on the other.
 I add the sugar anywhere!